soma00333/soma00333/README.md

 Hello and welcome!
-I’m Soma, a Senior Support Engineer at OpenAI.
+I’m Soma, a Senior Engineer at OpenAI.

 - Role: Software Engineer with 7+ years of experience in Reliability Engineering
 - Experience: Observability Development and Incident Response experties for distributed systems